-What is a Certified Management Accountant?
+What Does a Certified Management Accountant Do?

 A certified management accountant (CMA) performs financial analysis and planning to support a business' operations.
 CMAs may prepare financial statements, monitor compliance, and supervise other accountants, but they also play a key role in helping businesses make strategic financial decisions.

 9 Steps to a Career as a Certified Management Accountant

 The following steps can help you pursue a career as a CMA.